Auditing Crypto Completeness: The Wallets You Didn't Disclose (2026)

 Auditing Crypto Completeness: The Wallets You Didn't Disclose

-- Completeness = all crypto that should be recorded is — no unrecorded wallets/holdings/transactions.
-Distinct from existence/ownership.
+- Completeness means all crypto that should be recorded is recorded — no unrecorded wallets, holdings, or transactions.
+It is distinct from existence and ownership.

-- Harder than existence for crypto: existence reconciles recorded → chain; completeness must prove nothing is missing — an undisclosed wallet creates no visible gap.
+- It is harder than existence for crypto: existence reconciles recorded holdings to the chain, while completeness must prove nothing is missing, and an undisclosed wallet creates no visible gap.

-- Hinges on identifying the full population of the entity's wallets/accounts.
+- It hinges on identifying the full population of the entity's wallets and accounts.

-- Management representations alone are not sufficient — auditor seeks corroboration (custodian/exchange records, on-chain related-address analysis, controls over wallet creation).
+- Management representations alone are not sufficient appropriate audit evidence — the auditor seeks corroboration (custodian and exchange records, on-chain related-address analysis, controls over wallet creation).

-- A controlled wallet register + creation controls makes the assertion more supportable — entity's responsibility.
+- A controlled wallet register plus creation controls makes the assertion more supportable; that is the entity's responsibility.

 The assertion

-Completeness = all crypto that should be recorded is recorded — no unrecorded wallets, holdings, or transactions.
-Distinct from existence (recorded crypto is real) and ownership (entity controls it) — see auditing crypto existence & ownership.
+Completeness means all crypto that should be recorded is recorded — no unrecorded wallets, holdings, or transactions.
+It is distinct from existence (the recorded crypto is real) and ownership (the entity controls it) — see auditing crypto existence and ownership.
 For crypto it is often the harder assertion: an undisclosed wallet does not create a visible gap the way a missing bank account might surface via cash flows.
 The conclusion is the auditor's, engagement-specific.

 Why it is harder than existence

 Existence is testable by reconciling recorded holdings to the blockchain.
 Completeness requires the opposite, harder direction: confirming nothing is missing.
-Because anyone can create a wallet silently and the books simply won't reference it, completeness depends on identifying the full population of the entity's wallets/accounts — an evidence-gathering and judgement problem for the auditor.
+Because anyone can create a wallet silently and the books simply will not reference it, completeness depends on identifying the full population of the entity's wallets and accounts — an evidence-gathering and judgement problem for the auditor.

 How an auditor might approach it